sophieM03/git-workshop/README.md

 - from being deleted,
 - require 1 review before merging a branch into master.

+3. In the settings, add the person sitting at your left as a collaborator.
+He will review your pull requests.

-3. Clone the workshop repository with:
+4. Clone the workshop repository with:

 ```bash
 git clone